New Tinder Update Features More Information About Your Matches, Exposes How Terrible Most Of Them Are

 “Our user base is growing every day,” CEO Greg Blatt said.
 “We want all of our customers to feel safe and secure when they decide to meet their matches, which is why our team decided to add a section called ‘personality quirks’ on every member's profile.”

 Before this update, profile descriptions were rather simple, containing pictures, a short bio, and, if the user chooses, a list of artists and songs they enjoy.
-But now, members have the opportunity to explore their match’s personality with more detail, such as a new feature that allows you to hear a sound recording of how they sneeze.
+But now, members have the opportunity to explore their match’s personality in more detail, such as a new feature that allows you to hear a sound recording of how they sneeze.

 “I met this girl on Tinder, and it was going really well for about six months,” said Tinder user Matt Baker, describing a match he made before the update.
 “But then, I finally heard her sneeze for the first time, and it was really gross and loud.
 I wish I had known she was a loud sneezer earlier, then I wouldn’t have ever gone out with her.”